FAQ's: Externship Program for Sponsors

-A PhD externship is a chance for Berkeley grad students/postdocs to shadow professionals with advanced degrees and gain valuable exposure to career fields of interest.
-This fall program is focused on serving those in the humanities and social sciences who want to better understand work in the business, government and nonprofit sectors, By sharing your expertise and experience, you can help them envision what the the transition from academia can look like, broaden their knowledge of your field, and help them to appreciate your organization and how it operates.
-The PhD externs can also provide limited assistance with projects or tasks.
-The program connects you with current grad students/postdocs and also exposes you to possible future employees or interns.
+An externship is a chance for Cal undergraduates to shadow Cal alumni to gain valuable exposure to career fields of interest.
+By sharing expertise and knowledge about work and careers with UC Berkeley students, you serve as a coach for externs with their career development and help them to appreciate your organization and how it operates.
+The students can also provide limited assistance with projects or tasks.
+The program connects you with current Cal students and also exposes you to possible future employees or interns.

 You are responsible for introducing the extern to the various facets of your profession, showing them what a typical day at your job consists of, and answering questions about your career field and work environment.

 This depends somewhat on your field and the demands of your job.
-Ultimately, it is up to you and the extern on how structured you would like the externship to be.
+Ultimately, it is up to you and the student on how structured you would like the externship to be.

-In some professions, e.g. advising or journalism, having the extern observe a typical day at work provides a great deal of insight.
-If the grad student/postdoc will be with you for more than a day, a small project, in which the he/she gathers or analyzes information, may be helpful.
+In some professions, e.g. medicine or journalism, having the student observe a typical day at work provides a great deal of insight.
+If the student will be with you for several days, a small project, in which the student gathers or analyzes information, may be helpful.
 It also may be helpful to arrange informational interviews with colleagues to give the extern a larger perspective.

 While shadowing you, students will primarily be observing your day-to-day activities to help them gain a familiarity with their career of interest.
-The grad students/postdocs may provide very limited assistance, where appropriate, with projects or tasks to help acquaint them with the organization.
+The students may provide very limited assistance, where appropriate, with projects or tasks to help acquaint them with the organization.

-No; participants do not receive any pay or reimbursement for expenses for the externship.
+Students do not receive any pay for the externship.

-No; externs are responsible for their own expenses and for arranging their own transportation.
+Students are responsible for their own expenses and for arranging their own housing and transportation.